Someday or One Day: Filming

 The drama was filmed in various cities and towns in Taiwan.
 The scenes of Huang Yu-Xuan as an office worker were mainly filmed in Taipei, while the characters’ campus life in 1998 was filmed in Tainan.
 During the press conference at the premiere, the actors revealed that in order to film the scenes from 1998, Ko, Hsu, Shih, and Yen lived together in Tainan for two months, which allowed them to continue to interact with each other every day after filming finished.
-Hsu said that while in Tianan the rapport and affection between the actors grew a lot.
+Hsu said that while in Tainan the rapport and affection between the actors grew a lot.
 Ko said that she often felt weary while reading the script during that time, and she would walk around the neighborhood to relax and separate herself from Li and Mo, so it was a surprise to see them again when she opened the door.
 Shih described how everyone really became a family during the time they spent together filming in Tainan.
 After the drama was broadcast, Ko, Hsu, Shih and the crew members returned to Tainan to visit the filming locations.
 The scenes in the drama attracted many fans to also visit the filming locations.